gwastro/pycbc/docs/bin/pycbc_inspiral.rst

     screen
     . activate.sh # Script that activates your virtual environment
-    cd path/to/frame-files/ # Go to where your frame-files directory is pycbc_inspiral ... # pycbc_inspiral, with all necessary inputs
+    cd path/to/test/ # Go to where your test directory is pycbc_inspiral ... # pycbc_inspiral, with all necessary inputs

 Running in a different order may cause an error (example: "The 'PyCBC===4feb06' distribution was not found and is required by the application").